DanilTsygolnik/learn_haskell/exercises/textbook-hutton/README.md

 The script below contains three syntactic errors.
 Correct these errors and then check that your script works properly using GHCi.
 ```
-N = a ’div’ length xs
+N = a 'div' length xs
     where
          a = 10
         xs = [1,2,3,4,5]